 Thoron is taller and heavier than anyone else in the tribe.
 He wears banded armor at all times, which is painted in contrasting black and red bands that match Thoron's tribal tattoos.
 He's a born warrior, with a natural talent for combat that's been nurtured through years of combat training.
 He's quite talkative and loves to regale visitors with tales of the tribe's exploits.
-His modesty prevents him he's happy to discuss his father (Thorak) and grandfather (Thorgan), both of whom performed many daring deeds back in the days when the Thrawtek used to fight orcs for control of the endless plains.
+His modesty prevents him from telling stories about himself, but he's happy to discuss his father (Thorak) and grandfather (Thorgan), both of whom performed many daring deeds back in the days when the Thrawtek used to fight orcs for control of the endless plains.